Skip to content

 Exchange vs completion explained

-These are two distinct legal milestones that often confuse first-time movers.
+These are two separate legal milestones, and they often trip up first-time movers.

-Exchange of contracts is when you and the seller are legally committed.
-Before exchange, either party can pull out without penalty (though you may lose survey and legal costs).
-After exchange, pulling out means forfeiting your deposit and potentially being sued for breach of contract.
+Exchange of contracts is the point where you and the seller are legally committed.
+Up to exchange, either side can walk away without penalty, though you may lose what you have spent on the survey and legal work.
+After exchange, pulling out means losing your deposit and possibly being sued for breach of contract.

-Completion is when the money changes hands and you get the keys.
-It’s usually set for one to two weeks after exchange, though simultaneous exchange and completion is possible in some circumstances.
+Completion is when the money changes hands and the keys are yours.
+It is usually set for one to two weeks after exchange, though exchange and completion can happen on the same day in some cases.

 What to do if your chain breaks

-Chains break for many reasons: a buyer’s mortgage is declined, a survey reveals a serious problem, or someone simply changes their mind before exchange.
+Chains break for all sorts of reasons: a buyer’s mortgage is declined, a survey turns up something serious, or someone simply gets cold feet before exchange.

-If it happens, don’t panic.
-Your property is still on the market and your mortgage DIP is still valid.
-Your solicitor’s work can largely be reused for a new buyer or a different property.
-The main costs at risk are your survey fee and any search fees that may need refreshing.
+If it does happen, try not to panic.
+Your property is still on the market and your mortgage DIP still stands.
+Most of your solicitor’s work can be reused for a new buyer or a different property.
+The main costs at risk are your survey fee and any search fees that might need refreshing.

-A good broker will keep your mortgage application warm and help you pivot quickly when a new buyer or property comes along.
+A good broker will keep your mortgage application warm and help you switch quickly when a new buyer or property comes along.

-Consider home buyer’s protection insurance, which covers your legal and survey costs if the purchase falls through.
-It’s typically £30–£70 and can save you hundreds if the worst happens.
+It is worth considering home buyer’s protection insurance, which covers your legal and survey costs if the purchase collapses.
+It typically runs £30–£70 and can save you hundreds if the worst happens.

 Keep your move on track with Clearview

-At Clearview Mortgage Solutions, we don’t just find you a mortgage — we manage the process from application to completion.
-We chase the lender, liaise with your solicitor, and keep you updated at every stage so nothing falls through the cracks.
+At Clearview Mortgage Solutions we do more than find you a mortgage.
+We manage the process from application through to completion, chasing the lender, liaising with your solicitor, and keeping you posted at every stage so nothing slips through the cracks.

 Written and reviewed by